 Members of Stable Teams get to know each other.
 The team members experience each other’s work style and learn how much work they can do together.
-A Stable Team grows in familiarity and consistency of meeting mutual expectations and starts developing a Community of Trust.
+A Stable Team grows in familiarity and consistency of meeting mutual expectations and starts developing a community of trust (see Community of Trust).

 Cross-Functional Teams will benefit the most from long-term stability because there are more opportunities to share knowledge and experience.
-Specialized teams (e.g., that provide services for specialized skill sets or technologies) will also yield some benefits but have broader negative consequences for the organization, e.g. creating queues and requiring extra administrative overhead for work.
+Specialized teams (e.g., that provide services for specialized skill sets or technologies) will also yield some benefits but have broader negative consequences for the organization — for example, creating queues and requiring extra administrative overhead for work.

-Start using Stable Teams by committing to keeping teams together, potentially using Self-Selecting Teams.
-Then follow up by managing the work to fit this structure, and work to accommodate capability gaps in capability in the teams.
+Start using Stable Teams by committing to keeping teams together, potentially using self-selecting teams (see Self-Selecting Teams).
+Then follow up by managing the work to fit this structure, and work to accommodate gaps in capability in the teams.
 Let the teams self-organize to spread competencies and to explore the best team compositions; you will find that a structure converges quickly.

 The organization replaces the “flexibility” of shifting people from crisis to crisis with flexible work assignment.
 Such flexibility lets teams take on work in accordance within their current capability and capacity, which in turn leads to more accurate forecasting.
 Moving people between teams to be “flexible” instead leads to higher cost and uncertainty.